xLightsSequencer/xLights/README.txt

 4.0.9  Mar 31, 2015
-	-- bug (gil) Move multiple elements at once using Render Position (move up/move down) in Sequence Elements Frame #114 -- bug (dpitts) modified move model up and down in the Sequence Elements screen to keep the moving model in the screen 4.0.8  Mar 28, 2015
+	-- bug (gil) Move multiple elements at once using Render Position (move up/move down) in Sequence Elements Frame #114 -- bug (dpitts) modified move model up and down in the Sequence Elements screen to keep the moving model in the screen -- bug ()	Fade across timing marks not working correctly #56 -- bug ()	Tabs can be moved (like moving frames from the Sequence tab around) #57 -- bug ()	Changing default perspective causes uncaptured crash on exit #64 -- bug ()	dragging the main window larger (repeat of closed #69) #70 -- bug ()	4.0.6 Hard Crash on opening subsequent sequence #110 (Just a retest to make sure still good) 4.0.8  Mar 28, 2015
 		Gil Jones has been busy on this Saturday, Mar 28th -- bug (gil) Error message when audio file missing #116